sxtxixtxcxh/validate-on-save.tmbundle/README.md

 ### Regarding `TM_SASS` and `TM_COMPASS`:

 If `TM_COMPASS` is set to "false", validation is done using the standard Sass binary.

-### Remove Trailing Whitespaces

-When the `VOS_TRIM_LINES` option is enabled, VOS will automatically remove any trailing space or tab characters for every non-empty line, that means any line that has other characters than space, tab, or newline (`\S` in regex).
-Blank lines, or lines with only spaces/tabs are left intact.

-This feature was original inspired by [this][ch] article.

 Updating